 - Connect the device to another computer to verify whether it’s a hardware problem to blame.

 If none work, head to the solutions listed next.

 - Right-click the Start button, and from the Power User menu, choose Device Manager.

 - Right-click on the affected device and select Update driver.

 - Choose Search automatically for drivers and wait for the installation to complete.

 - Restart your PC and check for changes while playing audio files.

-- Highlight Playing Audio and click on the Run button.
+- Select Playing Audio and click on the Run button.

-- Right-click on the Sound icon in the notification area, and open Playback devices.
+- Right-click on the Sound icon in the notification area, and select Playback devices.

-- Right-click on your default playback device and open Properties.
+- Right-click on your default playback device and choose Properties.

 - Click on Restore Defaults and confirm changes.

 Finally, if none of the solutions above were helpful, maybe this will serve you justice.
 Namely, certain users reported that the audio errors appeared after the recent Windows updates.
 Or you could also uninstall Windows updates, the problematic ones, to get things running.

 That should resolve the 0xc00d4e86 audio error and other sound-related issues on your Windows 10 PC.

 Before you leave, do check some quick tricks to improve the audio quality in Windows.